Myopia

-Near-sightedness, also known as myopia and short-sightedness, is an eye disease where light focuses in front of, instead of on, the retina.
-As a result, distant objects appear blurry while close objects appear normal.
+Myopia, also known as near-sightedness and short-sightedness, is an eye condition where light from distant objects focuses in front of, instead of on, the retina.
+As a result, distant objects appear blurry, while close objects appear normal.
 Other symptoms may include headaches and eye strain.
-Severe near-sightedness is associated with an increased risk of retinal detachment, cataracts, and glaucoma.
+Severe myopia is associated with an increased risk of macular degeneration, retinal detachment, cataracts, and glaucoma.

-The underlying mechanism involves the length of the eyeball growing too long or less commonly the lens being too strong.
+Myopia results from the length of the eyeball growing too long or less commonly the lens being too strong.
 It is a type of refractive error.
-Diagnosis is by eye examination.
+Diagnosis is by the use of cycloplegics during eye examination.

-Tentative evidence indicates that the risk of near-sightedness can be decreased by having young children spend more time outside.
-This decrease in risk may be related to natural light exposure.
-Near-sightedness can be corrected with eyeglasses, contact lenses, or a refractive surgery.
-Eyeglasses are the easiest and safest method of correction.
-Contact lenses can provide a wider field of vision, but are associated with a risk of infection.
-Refractive surgery permanently changes the shape of the cornea.
+Myopia is less common in people who spent more time outside during childhood.
+This lower risk may be due to greater exposure to sunlight.
+Myopia can be corrected with eyeglasses, contact lenses, or by refractive surgery.
+Eyeglasses are the simplest and safest method of correction.
+Contact lenses can provide a relatively wider corrected field of vision, but are associated with an increased risk of infection.
+Refractive surgeries such as LASIK and PRK permanently change the shape of the cornea.
+Other procedures include implantable collamer lens (ICL) placement inside the anterior chamber in front of the natural eye lens.
+ICL does not affect the cornea.

-Near-sightedness is the most common eye problem and is estimated to affect 1.5 billion people (22% of the world population).
+Myopia is the most common eye problem and is estimated to affect 1.5 billion people (22% of the world population).
 Rates vary significantly in different areas of the world.
-Rates among adults are between 15% to 49%.
+Rates among adults are between 15% and 49%.
 Among children, it affects 1% of rural Nepalese, 4% of South Africans, 12% of people in the US, and 37% in some large Chinese cities.
 In China the proportion of girls is slightly higher than boys.
 Rates have increased since the 1950s.
-Uncorrected near-sightedness is one of the most common causes of vision impairment globally along with cataracts, macular degeneration, and vitamin A deficiency.
+Uncorrected myopia is one of the most common causes of vision impairment globally along with cataracts, macular degeneration, and vitamin A deficiency.